ceca69ec/bip38/README.md

 ## Testing

-Please always run `cargo test --release`.
-The encryption algorithm is, by design, heavy on cpu.
-Without the optimizations of a release build running tests can consume long time.
+Please always run `cargo test` with `--release` flag.
+Without the optimizations of a release build running tests can consume long time (the encryption algorithm is, by design, heavy on cpu).

 ## Usage